ccswbs/UoGd7-Training/features/howto-livefeeds.md

 ______

-## To Display a Live Feed from an External Source
+## To Display a Live Feed from an External Source:

 ### Step One: Add the Live Feed